1. Copyright

 # sudo bash -c 'mkdir -p /srv/www/automx2 && chown automx2 /srv/www/automx2'

 Next, make sure to either login as the user created above, or change to this user via the 'su' command.
 This is important to ensure the correct file permissions.
-Download the script that will download and setup your automx2 service:
+Now download the script that will install your automx2 service.
+Installation requires BASH plus either curl or wget to download additional data.
+The script will abort if neither of the latter two can be found.

 cd /srv/www/automx2